- Enabling Locked Departments on your Portal

-When a Course is created, the Department of the Admin that created the Course is set as the Locked Department.
+When a Course is created, the highest level of Department User Management, of the Admin that created the Course is set as the Locked Department.

-When a Course is edited by an Admin that is lower in the Department hierarchy, that Admin's Department becomes the Locked Department once they save their changes.
-If the edit action is cancelled, there will be no change to the Locked Department setting.
+When a Course is edited by an Admin that is lower in the Department hierarchy, that Admin's highest level of Department User Management becomes the Locked Department automatically.
+If an edit action is cancelled, there will be no change to the Locked Department setting.

-An Administrator with a higher Department visibility and Course administration permissions edits the Course and deliberately changes the Locked Department to one that is less restrictive.
+An Administrator with higher Department visibility and Course administration permissions can edit the Course and deliberately changes the Locked Department to one that is less restrictive.

 Effects of Adding Locked Department to a Course

 When a Locked Department exists on a Course:

 - A Department Visibility rule is added automatically that targets only the Locked Department with the qualifier set to Single Department by default.
 This can be changed to Include All Sub-Departments as desired.

 - If Allow Self-Enrollment is enabled, Department based automatic enrollment rules will target the Locked Department and Sub-Departments by default.
 This can be changed to target only the Locked Department if required.